 A criminal justice agency may disclose the records to other criminal justice agencies for criminal justice or regulatory licensing purposes or to the following non-criminal justice agencies:

 * State Board for Educator Certification * School district, charter school, private school, commercial transportation company, or education shared service arrangement * Texas State Board of Medical Examiners * Texas School of the Blind and Visually Impaired * Board of Law Examiners * State Bar of Texas * District Court regarding a petition for name change * Texas School for the Deaf * Department of Family and Protective Services * Texas Youth Commission * Department of Assistive and Rehabilitative Services * Department of State Health Services * Texas Private Security Board * Municipal of Volunteer Fire Department * Board of Nurse Examiners

 * Safe house providing shelter to children * Public or Nonprofit Hospital * Texas Juvenile Probation Commission * Securities Commissioner, banking commissioner, savings and loan commissioner, or the credit union commissioner * Texas State Board of Public Accountancy * Texas Department of Licensing and Regulation * Health and Human Services Commission; and * Department of Aging and Disability Services

-Once the judge signs the granted order of nondisclosure, the court sends the order to the Texas Department of Public Safety.
-The Department of Public Safety then sends the order to all the agencies with records of the arrest or case.
+Once the judge signs the granted order of nondisclosure, the court will send it to the Texas DPS.
+The Department of Public Safety then sends the granted order to all of the agencies that have records of the arrest or case.
 411.081(g)

-The court updates the court records within 48 hours and the Texas Department of Public Safety and agencies typically take 30 to 60 days to update their records.
+The court will update their own records usually within 48 hours.
+The DPS and other agencies typically take 30 to 60 days to update their records.